fultonj/tools/tmux.md

 ```
 prefix + I
 ```
-My other catppuccin settings can be seen in my `~/.tmux.conf`.
+My catppuccin settings can be seen in my `~/.tmux.conf`.

 ## ~/.tmux.conf